-|Supervisor||The Supervisor is responsible for setting time off request procedures, ensuring they are followed, staying in regular contact with the employee on leave as appropriate, and entering and approving the time off calendar.|
+|Supervisor||The Supervisor is responsible for setting time off request procedures, ensuring they are followed, verifying the use of sick leave is appropriate, monitoring for pattern absences, and approving sick leave use in the time off calendar.|

-|Center of Expertise - Benefits: Leave Administrationfirstname.lastname@example.org||2-9634|
+|Center of Expertise - Employee & Labor Relationsfirstname.lastname@example.org||4-7345|